Lawmakers reintroduce bipartisan “Protect Black Women & Girls Act”

 Hairston also believes this is an opportunity to explore beyond the setbacks.

-“But the success stories, where are people and programs and institutions making the difference and how can we repeat what’s happening there in other spaces to improve the outcomes for Black women and girls,” she said.
+“But the success stories, where people and programs and institutions are making the difference.
+How we can repeat what’s happening there in other spaces to improve the outcomes for Black women and girls,” she said.

 The task force would help identify policies and programs at the federal and state levels to help improve support for Black women and girls.